toe-lie/excel_to_arb_generator/README.md

 Make sure to provide the necessary information in these columns for localization.

-You can check the sample Excel sheet [here](https://shorturl.at/aP146).
+You can download and check the sample Excel sheet [here](https://shorturl.at/aP146).

 ## Features
 - Download Excel files from URLs
 - Generate ARB files for localization

 ## Contributing
 Contributions are welcome!
-Feel free to open issues or pull requests on the GitHub repository.
+Feel free to open issues or pull requests on the [GitHub repository](https://github.com/toe-lie/excel_to_arb_generator).